 Pegasus Cat by Dolly, 11, AZ

 A pegasus cat has all the abilities that a cat does, which means it’s stealthy, quiet, and light on its feet, plus wings and a horn with the ability to heal.
 It mostly roams the mountains and forested areas, and locals say that if you see one it’s good luck because they are shy and they mostly hide from humans.
 They tend to grow around the size of a lynx, with a wingspan of around 4 feet.

 It was said that once a villager was out looking for animals to hunt and came across a wounded white pegasus cat.
 White pegasus cats are very rare, and most humans rarely get a glimpse of a black one.
-The villager took pity on the pegasus cat and gently wrapped it’s wound with bandages she had packed.
-The pegasus cat got up shakily and leapt in to the air in a pouf of silver and gold feathers.
-The villager looked on in wonder, and then turned back to her work finding a kill.
-The locals say that there was a landslide that injured the hunter badly, and that the pegasus cat healed her and flew her back to the village on her back.
+The villager took pity on the pegasus cat and gently wrapped its wound with bandages she had packed.
+The pegasus cat got up shakily and leaped into the air in a pouf of silver and gold feathers.
+The villager looked on in wonder and then turned back to her work finding a kill.
+The locals say that there was a landslide that injured the hunter badly and that the pegasus cat healed her and flew her back to the village on her back.
 Nobody knows if this story is true, but it is a good reminder that kindness could save your life someday, no matter the situation.-Dolly, 11, AZ

 Elephanda by Khazimla, 9, NM

 It’s half panda half elephant and it likes bamboo and grass.
 Once upon a time ELEPHANDA was sitting by themself And a real panda came to it and thought it was it mom but she said no I just look like a panda. -Khazimla, 9, NM